- equality before the law,

 Our founders were in the midst of fighting an eight year long war to come out from under the dominion of the most powerful globalist king in world history.

-On JUNE 14, 1783, General George Washington sent a "Circular Letter" to the thirteen Governors of the newly independent states.
+After the Revolution, on JUNE 14, 1783, General George Washington sent a "Circular Letter" to the thirteen Governors of the newly independent states.
 He stated:

 "I am now preparing to resign ...